 If you have come to Linux from Windows or Mac, you might have observed some strange behavior when copying or pasting content.
 This confusing behavior is caused because there are usually two clipboards in Linux.

 The X window system has its own clipboard.
+It is also known as a cutbuffer.
 Any text or content you mark by highlighting with the mouse cursor is automatically copied to this clipboard.
 This is known as the PRIMARY selection or X Window selection or just selection in X jargon.
 When you middle-click the mouse cursor at the destination location, this copied content is pasted there.

 Window manager clipboard

 In addition to the X clipboard, your window manager or desktop environment (like KDE or GNOME) typically maintains its own clipboard.
 It might even have a clipboard manager which can maintain a historical buffer of content copied to the clipboard.

 Typically, text or content is copied to this clipboard when you highlight it and use the keyboard shortcut